Tatsuya-2/ros2_mono_vo/README.md

 # ros2_mono_vo

 A monocular visual odometry system for ROS2, built from the ground up to learn and implement the fundamental principles of SLAM.
+The system's architecture, particularly the use of Frames, Keyframes, and Map Points, is heavily inspired by influential works like **ORB-SLAM**.

 This package provides a single ROS2 node that estimates the 6-DOF pose of a camera from a monocular image stream.
-It currently operates as a pure VO front-end, handling feature tracking and pose estimation on a frame-by-frame basis.
+It currently operates as a pure **VO front-end**, handling feature tracking and pose estimation on a frame-by-frame basis.

 The roadmap for this project is to develop it into a full SLAM system by adding:
-- Backend Optimization: Implementing Bundle Adjustment (BA) to globally refine the map and camera poses.
+*   **Backend Optimization:** Implementing Bundle Adjustment (BA) to globally refine the map and camera poses.
-- Loop Closure: To recognize previously visited locations and correct for accumulated drift.
+*   **Loop Closure:** To recognize previously visited locations and correct for accumulated drift.

 ![mono_vo_viz](./images/mono_vo_viz.png)